eclab/grains/vs/README.md

 When a note is played, the recorded wave mix is played back.
 When a note is played, the GATE OUT is raised, and when a note stops being played, the GATE OUT is lowered.

+## Looping Option

+If you uncomment a certain #define in the code,  you can get VS to loop its vector envelope while you play it.
+This will only work if the loop was recorded to its maximum length: if you recorded to something shorter, it won't loop.

+## Using VS With the AE Modular JOYSTICK

+VS works perfectly with JOYSTICK.
+Just attach JOYSTICK's CV X to GRAINS IN 1, and CV Y to IN 2.
+Make sure that POT 1 is set to IN 1 and POT 2 is set to IN 2.
+Then you'll need to trim the pots to get the range right.
+I find that setting POT 1 (and 2) to a little before the 3 o'clock position is the right position.
+You can test by setting VS to FREE mode and see if each of the JOYSTICK's corners correspond to a pure sound.

 ## MIDI Channel